TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

     - Using a higher service tier for a faster restore process then scale to the intended service tier
     - Use a service tier with better storage performance like Premium or Business Critical
     - Avoid using Basic, S0 or S1 as they use Azure Standard Storage that is less performance
-    - Considere restoring the Azure SQL Database as a single database and them move it to an Elastic Pool if that is the final destination
+    - Consider restoring the Azure SQL Database as a single database and them move it to an Elastic Pool if that is the final destination
     - Note: The billing will start when the Azure SQL Database is available

 - Avoid having long running transactions